Geology of Antarctica: History of study

 The frozen continent of Antarctica was the last continent humanity set foot on.
 The first documented landings made below the Antarctic Circle took place in 1820, when Admiral Fabian Gottlieb von Bellingshausen and the crew of the Vostok and Mirny, as part of the Russian Antarctic Expedition, made land at Peter I Island and Alexander Island.

 Various explorers launched expeditions into the south polar region to assess its economic potential.
 Consequently, scientific research was a rather marginalized endeavour.
 The first person to report a fossil in the Antarctic was American naturalist James Eights in 1829, who landed probably on King George Island and found a fossilized log measuring 2.5 ft in length and 4 in in diameter.
 Eights left the fossil where he found it, rather than collecting and formally describing it.
 The Ross expedition led by Captain James Clark Ross, from 1839 to 1842, discovered several Antarctic islands which are now known to be incredibly rich in fossils, most notably Seymour Island and Cockburn Island.
 Though he or his crew may have stumbled upon fossil material, they did not make note of it.

 Much later, Captain Carl Anton Larsen and the crew of the Jason landed on Seymour Island over the summer of 1892 to 1893.
 He and his crew collected namely fossil shells, and Larsen's fossils (his crew traded theirs for tobacco) would eventually reach University of Oslo, and be formally described (a first for Antarctic fossils) by British paleontologists George Sharman and Edwin Tulley Newton in 1894.
 Larsen is most commonly accredited with being the first to collect an Antarctic fossil.
 Sharman and Newton studied nine specimens, of which two are conifer wood fragments, and seven are seashells.
 Of the shells, they classified five into Cucullaea donaldi; one into either "Cytherea" antarctica, Crassatella, or Donax (now Eurhomalea antarctica); and one to Natica.

 Though paleontological work continued thereafter, the scientific exploration of Antarctica would come to the forefront only after the Antarctic Treaty System was put into effect after 1961, establishing the continent as a nature preserve for solely scientific endeavours, barring all onland commercial activity.
-Antarctica's paleontology and geology have certainly expanded since then, but studying them is fraught with danger from extreme weather, deep crevasses, and avalanches.
+Antarctica's paleontology and geology have expanded since then, but studying them is fraught with danger from extreme weather, deep crevasses, and avalanches.